ilwad123/bakery-dashboard/README.md

 - Additional ML algorithm for product popularity and inventory planning
 - Extend sales forecast to 30 days for better production and staffing decisions
 - Route optimisation for drivers with heatmaps and API integration, visualised on maps
-- Export reports as PDFs and implement searchable delivery transaction tables
+- Export more reports as PDFs and implement searchable delivery transaction tables
 - Deploy the application on cloud platforms like AWS, GCP, or Azure for scalability and availability

 ---